 Commuting, the flow of workers from one area to another, promotes efficient labor markets.
-Workers who are willing and able to travel outside their home area will have access to a wider range and greater number of jobs.
-Employers can manage costs better when they have more applicants for their jobs.
-For example, in areas where labor force participation is low, such as retirement communities, employers can import workers to provide goods and services to their not-in-the-labor-force populations.
+Workers who are willing and able to travel outside their home area will have access to a greater number of job opportunities, and employers can manage costs better when they have more applicants for their jobs.
+In areas where labor force participation is low, such as retirement communities, employers can recruit commuters to provide goods and services to the area.

-Prior to the creation of the ACS, LMID developed maps based on the Census 2000 data about California residents and county commuting flow estimates.
-Responses to the Census 2000 long-form questionnaire provide the data at the county level about California residents and how far they travel to work.
+Prior to the creation of the ACS, LMID developed commute maps based on decennial census data about California residents and county commuting flow estimates.
+Responses to the decennial census long-form questionnaire provided the data at the county level about California residents and how far they travel to work.
 The U.S. Census Bureau uses "Residence County" for where people live and "Work County" for where people work.
-See "County-To-County Worker Flow Files" for the Census 2000 data.

 LMID developed state and county maps to show the trip origins for people who work in each county and the work destinations for people who live in each county.
 The county commute pattern maps show the number of commuters to and from surrounding counties.
-In addition, the statewide maps show the percentage and number of commuters into and out of California counties.
+The statewide maps show the percentage and number of commuters into and out of California counties.